 The Home Affordable Refinance Program (HARP) is a federal refinance program targeting underwater homeowners.
 First announced in March 2009, HARP is designed for homeowners who are current on their mortgage payments, but who haven't been able to refinance because they have limited equity, no equity or negative equity in their homes.

 The Federal Housing Finance Agency (FHFA) and the Treasury Department originally estimated that four to five million borrowers would be able to refinance under HARP.
-Since the program began, more than 3.1 million homeowners have refinanced their homes through HARP, according to the latest statistics from HUD.
-However, the latest data from the FHFA shows that more than 810,000 U.S. households are still eligible to participate in the program.
+Since the program began, almost 3.5 million homeowners have refinanced their homes through HARP, according to the latest statistics from HUD.
+Given present conditions, it is estimated that fewer than 38,000 U.S. households might still benefit from participating in the program.
+More than 70% of these eligible homeowners reside in 10 states.

 Do I qualify for HARP?